Position Papers will be due April 30, 2015.

 We will be receiving more than 1000 position papers, so it is very important that directions are followed exactly during the submission process.
 Each delegation must submit their position paper(s) separately to the appropriate committee e-mail address.

-2014 GCIMUN Committee Position Paper Email Addresses
+2015 GCIMUN Committee Position Paper Email Addresses will be posted March 6, 2015.

 - Cut and paste each position paper into the body of an e-mail.